1969 Atlantic hurricane season: Season summary

 The 1969 Atlantic hurricane season officially began on June 1.
-Of the twenty-four tropical cyclones that developed in the North Atlantic Ocean in 1969, eighteen of them intensified into tropical storms; this was above the 1950–2000 average of 9.6 named storms.
+Of the twenty-three tropical cyclones that developed in the North Atlantic Ocean in 1969, eighteen of them intensified into tropical storms; this was above the 1950–2000 average of 9.6 named storms.
 In terms of tropical storms, it was the busiest season since 1933.
-Twelve of the eighteen named storms reached hurricane status, a record that stood until there were fifteen named storms in 2005.
+Twelve systems reached hurricane status, a record that stood until there were fifteen named storms in 2005.
 Three of the hurricanes deepened into major hurricanes, which are Category 3 or higher on the Saffir–Simpson hurricane wind scale.
 Between 1950 and 2000, there was an average of 2.3 major hurricanes per season.
 Throughout the season, the U.S. Weather Bureau issued more advisories than in any previous season.
 Additionally, reconnaissance aircraft were utilized for more flight hours than in any year in the Atlantic basin until that point.
 The season officially ended on November 30.

-Hurricane Camille made landfall in Mississippi on August 18 as a Category 5 hurricane, becoming one of only four tropical cyclones to strike the United States as a Category 5, the others being the Labor Day hurricane in 1935, Hurricane Andrew in 1992, and Hurricane Michael in 2018.
-Project Stormfury conducted seeding experiments on Hurricane Debbie, which declined in wind speed by 31% on the first day and by 18% of the following day.
-With a duration of almost 25 days from September 20 to October 15, Hurricane Inga is the third longest-lasting tropical cyclone in the Atlantic, behind only the San Ciriaco hurricane of 1899 and Hurricane Ginger in 1971.
+Hurricane Camille made landfall in Mississippi on August 18 as a Category 5 hurricane, one of only four tropical cyclones on record to strike the continental United States at that strength, after the 1935 Labor Day hurricane, and addition to: Hurricane Andrew in 1992, and Hurricane Michael in 2018.
+During the 1969 season, Project Stormfury conducted seeding experiments on Hurricane Debbie, which declined in wind speed by 31% on the first day and by 18% of the following day.
+With a duration of almost 25 days from September 20 to October 15, Hurricane Inga became the third longest-lasting tropical cyclone on record in the Atlantic, behind only the 1899 San Ciriaco hurricane, and Hurricane Ginger in 1971.
 On November 24, Hurricane Martha became the first tropical cyclone on record to strike Panama.